-A dozen residents of the neighborhood surrounding Westfield High School met Wednesday evening to discuss their concerns regarding the proposed installation of a lighted turf field that, for many of them, would be, literally, in their backyard.
+A dozen residents of the neighborhood surrounding met Wednesday evening to discuss their concerns regarding the proposed that, for many of them, would be, literally, in their backyard.

 The group sat on lawn chairs on the WHS grass field, which could be the future home of the synthetic playing ground, with seating capacity for 540, and six 80-foot light poles.

-Following the neighborhood outreach meeting held Tuesday, July 10 hosted by Westfield Board of Education president Richard Mattessich, facilities chair Jane Clancy and Westfield schools' athletic supervisor Sandy Mamary, the group feels many questions are still unanswered.
+Following the held Tuesday, July 10 hosted by Westfield Board of Education president Richard Mattessich, facilities chair Jane Clancy and Westfield schools' athletic supervisor Sandy Mamary, the group feels many questions are still unanswered.

 For several residents, the sticking point is that the funding for the field, which will cost an estimated $3.3 million, has been bundled with proposed roof repairs, estimated to cost $13 million.
 Westfield residents will vote on one bond referendum that, if passed, would finance both expenditures, on Monday, September 24.